yakimovim/vscode-check-npm-updates/README.md

 ## Release Notes

-### 1.0.0
+### 1.1.1

-The extension only checks presence `package.json` in the folder of workspace.
+Request for available package versions is made only once even if the same package is used in different `package.json` files in many folders.

 ### 1.1.0

 The extension looks for `package.json` files in all subfolders of the folder of workspace.
 But `node_modules` folders are excluded from the search.

+### 1.0.0

+The extension only checks presence `package.json` in the folder of workspace.

 ## Release Notes